spywhere/Javatar/README.md

 * %file_name% = File name (equivalent to `%class%.java`)
 * %package% = Package code (for example `package java.utils;` or same as `package %package_path%;`)
 * All Sublime Text's snippet macros can be used within Javatar snippets.
 For example: ${1} or ${2://Comment}

+### Package Channels
+#### Stable Channel
+Stable channel is a default channel for every user who installed Javatar.
+This channel will release only fully working features.
+### Development Channel
+Development channel is a optional channel for user who want to try upcoming features which may not fully working or need improvements.
+All upcoming features will appear in `Javatar: Browse Commands > Development Section` only.

+### Package Updates Notifications
+In order to notice important notes to all users, in stable channel or development channel or both, Javatar use custom notification system which will notice you *only once* when Javatar is ready to use.
+You can opt out this notification by settings `message_id` to `-1` in Javatar's user settings file, note that you can see update notes in README file or you will miss further important update notes.